0046: zest syntax, zest progress, sponsors-only repos, future compilers, error-handling implementations, suboperators, why we drive

 Building Advanced SQL Analytics From Low-Level Plan Operators.
 Building efficient implementations of many different kinds of relational aggregation is far too much work.
 Relational aggregates can be decomposed into multiple smaller operations (materialization, partitioning, hashing, sorting etc) to allow reusing code between different implementations.
 If this decomposition is done explicitly during planning then new optimizations open up.
 Eg often some of those operations can be shared between different aggregates, saving redundant work.

 Incremental Fusion: Unifying Compiled and Vectorized Query Execution.
-Query compilation requires very lower compilation times, which is difficult.
+Query compilation requires very low compilation times, which is difficult.
 Some databases hide the latency by using an interpreter to start the query and then switching over when compilation is finished, but this requires writing both an interpreter and compiler.
 The authors instead create a vectorized interpreter by compiling all possible query plan nodes.
 Doing this for regular relational plan nodes wouldn't work because there are a non-finite number of possible parameters - the generated code would end up making too many decisions at runtime.
 But those relational nodes can be broken down into suboperators, each of which has much simpler parameters.
 Eg a filter with a complex condition can be broken down into suboperators which each mutably update a selection vector.

 Declarative Sub-Operators for Universal Data Processing.
 SQL databases are supporting more and more varied workloads.
 The way we do this is by just adding more and more operations to the relational algebra, because most of these operations can't be expressed efficiently (or at all) in the relational algebra itself.
 Efficiently implementing all these operators is a huge burden for database developers.
 The authors propose instead exposing a suboperator language in which these operations can be implemented efficiently by the database users instead of just hard-coding ever more operators into the database.